RalphGradien/Crime-Prediction-in-Vancouver/README.md

 Special thanks to the Vancouver Police Department for providing the dataset and the open-source community for valuable insights and tools.

 ---

-Feel free to customize the readme and project description according to your preferences and specific details about the project.